Humana: 1984–present

 In 2005, Humana entered into a business partnership with Virgin Group, offering financial incentives to members for healthy behavior, such as regular exercise.

 On November 16, 2006, the Centers for Disease Control and Prevention (CDC) and Humana Inc. partnered to expand on traditional private-sector approaches to population health management.

-In 2006, Humana launched an education campaign to market Medicare Advantage (MA) and Prescription Drug Plans (PDP) nationwide to Medicare-eligible consumers, following the passage of the Medicare modernization act.

-The same year, Humana launched RightSource, a national mail-order retail pharmacy business.

-In March 2008, Fortune Magazine named Humana one of the Top 5 Most Admired Healthcare Companies in the United States.

 In 2010, Humana bought Texas-based Concentra Inc., which owns urgent-care and physical therapy centers, for $790 million, effectively returning to healthcare services.
 In May 2011, Humana announced it would be using mobileStorm to transmit protected health information to patients.

 In March 2015, Humana announced the sale of Concentra to private equity firm Welsh, Carson, Anderson & Stowe and Select Medical Holdings Corporation for about $1 billion, with proceeds to fund a "$2 billion share buyback program and other corporate spending."

 In July 2015, Aetna announced that it would acquire Humana for $37 billion in cash and stock (approximately $230 a share at that time).
 Aetna and Humana shareholders would own 74% and 26% of the new combined company, however the merger was blocked by a federal judge in January 2017.
 In February 2017, Aetna Inc. and Humana Inc. quashed a $34 billion merger agreement after judges ruled against the merger for a second time.

 In July 2018, Humana joined two private equity firms in the acquisition of Kindred Healthcare.
 The deal provided Humana with a 40% stake in the company's home health, hospice and community care businesses, called "Kindred at Home," for approximately $800 million.
 In August 2018, Humana announced the creation of a digital health and analytics division called Humana Studio H.

 In December 2019, the company announced it would acquire Enclara Healthcare from Consonance Capital Partners and Enclara management.

 In 2021, Susan Diamond, formerly occupying an interim position, was announced to be the new permanent CFO.
 Her appointment to the position comes with the company's focus being turned towards the home healthcare business, acquiring in April of the same year a 60% stake in Kindred at Home, an in-home care and hospice business.

 In April 2022, it was announced Humana would sell a 60% interest of its Kindred at Home division to the private investment company, Clayton, Dubilier & Rice, for US$2.8 billion.

+In February 2023, Humana announced they were exiting the employer-based commercial group insurance market.